singular-gpispace/modular_res/README.md

 ```
 We will provide two examples of computation using the package.
 The first is for the computation of the anticanonical map.
 The second is for the computation of inverse of RNC modulo several primes.

-##  Example for modular computation of free resolution.
+##  Example for modular computation of parameterization of plane curves.
 In Singular, now do what follows below.

 ```bash